Ashington: Education

 The previous system of first school, middle school and high school used in Ashington was phased out in September 2015, with Bothal Middle School and Hirst Park Middle School closing.
 First schools became primary schools while Ashington High School (now Ashington Academy) became a full secondary school.
 Schools were first built by the Ashington coal company, but many have since been replaced.

 Northumberland College (formerly, Ashington Technical College) is the main further education provider in the town, and offers A levels, NVQs, vocational courses and various evening classes.

 Healthcare

 There are many General Practitioner (GP) surgeries in Ashington.
 The main Wansbeck General Hospital in Ashington is located at the north east of the town near Woodhorn.
 Major treatments are provided at hospitals in Newcastle.
 A&E services are provided at the Northumbria Specialist Emergency Care Hospital in nearby Cramlington.

 Local media

 The local newspapers are: the Evening Chronicle, The Journal.
 These papers cover Tyneside and south east Northumberland.
 The News Post Leader covers mostly Wansbeck.

-There are several radio regional stations providing local broadcasts.
+Local radio stations are BBC Radio Newcastle on 95.4 FM, Capital North East on 105.3 FM, Heart North East on 101.8 FM, Smooth North East on 97.5 FM, Hits Radio North East on 97.1 FM, and Koast Radio, a community based station which broadcast from the town on 106.6 FM.

-Local news on television is provided by ITV Tyne Tees and BBC Look North.
-These TV stations cover most of the north east, County Durham, Teesside, Tyneside and Northumberland.
+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from either the Pontop Pike or Chatton TV transmitters.